madebyvoit/Portfolio/README.md

 # Project Overview

-Welcome to my Game Design and Development Portfolio created with the Flutter Framework!
+Welcome to my Game Design and Development Portfolio created with the Flutter Framework 🗂️!
 This repository serves as a comprehensive showcase of my skills, creativity, and passion for game development and design prozesses.
-As a dedicated game developer, I have crafted a diverse collection of projects that highlight my proficiency in various aspects of the game development lifecycle.☁️
+As a dedicated game developer, I have crafted a diverse collection of projects that highlight my proficiency in various aspects of the game development lifecycle. ☁️

 ### Build With
 This project was build using the flutter framework.

 ### Coming soon

-- Dark and light mode toggle
+- Dark and light mode toggle 🌘
 - 3D elements
-- Case studies
+- Case studies 📜
-- Multilingual support
+- Multilingual support 🌐
-- Interactive timeline of my career and planned future
+- Interactive timeline of my career and planned future ⌛
-- Easter eggs
+- Easter eggs 🥚

 ## About Me